These are my favorite fiction stories and nonfiction children’s books to share with kids in the classroom and at home all about the fall season…

 Counting on Fall by Lizann Flatt illustrated by Ashley Barron

 Not only did I love the cut-paper collages but this book is also a very engaging nature-themed math picture book.
 The page with the pronghorn antelope asks us to count by twos.
 We did — there are 90.
 The monarch butterflies page asks us to count the butterflies by tens.
 Fewer, less, part to whole, first and last, and how to make 10 are just some of the math concepts in this beautiful picture book.

 The Leaf Thief by Alice Hemming, illustrated by Nicola Salter

 Kids will love this darling story about a worried squirrel who thinks that SOMEONE is stealing his tree’s leaves.
-HIS leaves!
-Even though his friend Bird tries to help him, Squirrel doesn’t seem to understand the changes that the fall season brings like leaves changing color and wind blowing them off the trees.
+Even though his friend Bird tries to help him, Squirrel doesn’t seem to understand the seasonal change that the fall season brings –like leaves changing color and wind blowing them off the trees.
 It’s funny and illuminating — and will spark helpful discussions about the characteristics of fall– with a hint of a winter surprise at the end.